AromalDileep/dotfiles/README.md

 # Dotfiles

 This repository contains my personal dotfiles, managed using **GNU Stow**.
-The goal is to keep all configuration files version-controlled, modular, and easily reproducible across systems.
+The goal is to keep all configuration files **version-controlled, modular, and reproducible** across systems while keeping `$HOME` clean.

-This is a **private repository**, intended purely for my own reference and understanding.
+This is a **private repository**, intended for my own learning, reference, and long-term maintainability.

 ---

 ## Why GNU Stow

-GNU Stow is used to manage dotfiles via **symbolic links** instead of copying files into `$HOME`.
+GNU Stow is used to manage dotfiles via **symbolic links** instead of copying files directly into `$HOME`.

-Advantages:
+### Advantages

-- Single source of truth for all configs
+* Single source of truth for all configuration
-- Easy to add/remove entire config groups
+* Modular management (add/remove whole config groups)
-- Clean `$HOME` (no duplicated files)
+* Clean `$HOME` (no duplicated config files)
-- Safe to version control
+* Safe to version control
-- Reversible at any time
+* Fully reversible

-Stow never edits files — it only creates or removes symlinks.
+Stow **never edits files** — it only creates or removes symlinks.

 ---